Cadence, an Immersive Media Exhibit

 Goal

-This was my first project in this domain, and my goal was to harness new technologies to create an immersive installation from conception to completion.
+This was my first project in this domain, and my goal was to harness new technologies to create a playful interactive experience from conception to completion.

 Sketching and vision